Air fryer chicken quarters with scrumptious flavors and crispy skin are always sure to please all my poultry lovers out there.

 Air Fryer Chicken Quarters

-Air Fryer Chicken Quarters are not only super delicious cooked in an air fryer, they are incredibly easy as well.
+Air Fryer Chicken Quarters are not only super delicious cooked in an air fryer, but they are also incredibly easy to make as well.
+Crispy seasoned skin with a succulent, juicy inside.
 Perfect for busy people or newbie cooks, this air fryer chicken recipe will be a regular addition to the family cookbook.

 Ingredients